extrange/personal-blog/docs/blog-posts/2022-03-30-artificial-intelligence-language-models.md

 ## Where The Models Fail

 Now, if our hypothesis above is true, which is that these models do not possess the same thoughts and internal state as humans do when generating language, we can posit several domains where these models should fail.

+**Update**

+After some research on the internet, there are several other individuals who have also extensively analyzed the abilities and shortcomings of GPT-3:

+- [gwern.net][gwern-gpt3-nonfiction]: An extremely thorough analysis of GPT-3's anagramming, logic and even ASCII art capabilities.
+There is a [sister article][gwern-gpt3-fiction] on GPT-3's creative abilities.
+An interesting reason for many of GPT-3's failings with anagrams and rhyming poetry appears to have to do with the [byte pair encoding][bpe].
+- [Giving GPT-3 a Turing Test][kevin-lacker-gpt3]: Kevin Lacker has a great writeup on GPT-3's (in)ability to handle common sense, trivia and logic.

 ### Arithmetic